oddStoneGames/Odd/README.md

 ## Introduction

 This is a WIP game engine that supports 3D rendering and has a beautiful editor.
 It's based on Entity Component approach and uses OpenGL to render graphics.
+Major Thanks to [TheCherno](https://github.com/TheCherno) because this game engine is a part of my learning, and is based on TheCherno's [Hazel Game Engine Series](https://github.com/TheCherno/Hazel).

 ## Features